microsoft/WSL-DistroLauncher/README.md

   * `launcher`
     - Launch the distro's default login shell.
-    - If the instance has not yet been installed, this will unpack and install the instance.

   * `launcher run <command line>`
     - Run the given command line in that distro, using the default configuration.